mtazzari/galario/README.md

 By default, tests run on the GPU if code is available in `galario`.
 Deactivate by calling `... py.test.sh --gpu=0 ...`

+A cuda error such as

+    [ERROR] Cuda call /home/beaujean/workspace/protoplanetary/galario/build2/src/cuda_lib.cu: 815
+    invalid argument

+can mean that code cannot be executed on the GPU at all rather than that specific call being invalid.
+Check if `nvidia-smi` runs

+    $ nvidia-smi
+    Failed to initialize NVML: Driver/library version mismatch

 requirements
 ------------